9ci/grails-gorm-benchmarks/README.md

 --------
 The application runs large batch inserts (115K records) in different ways.
 The goal is to decide the optimum way to run large batch inserts with Gorm.

-questions we want a good benchmark to constantly measure and answer
+The goal is to have good benchmarks to measure and answer following questions.

-- fastest way to persist/insert gorm
+- Fastest way to persist/insert large batches using gorm.
-- show advantages of using multi-core (shown)
+- Show advantages of using multi-core.
-- does binding slow it down (yes), why, can it be optimized, best alternative ….
+- Does binding slow it down, why, can it be optimized, best alternative
-- does valiation slow it down (yes), why …. can it be optimized
+- Does valiation slow it down, why, can it be optimized
-- does auditstamp slow it down (yes), can it be optimized
+- Does Auditstamp slow it down, can it be optimized
-- do daos slow it down ……
+- Does Daos slow it down
-- does differerent id generateord such as BatchIdGenerator slow it down or speed it up
+- Do custom Id generator slow it down, or improve speed
 - does @compileStatic speed things up, where does it matter? does it help to have it on the domains?

 How to run the benchmarks